 Icing sugar, for dusting

 Place the diced apples in a large bowl, sprinkle over the sugar and cinnamon.
 I usually put 2 tablespoons of sugar at this stage.
-And cinnamon is to taste, if you like it add more, if you want a hint of it add less.
+And cinnamon is to taste, I add 1 teaspoon, if you like it add more, if you want a hint of it add less.
 Stir the mix together, so all the apples get cinnamon and sugar on them.

 In a large mixing bowl add the eggs and sugar.
 Whisk with an electric mixer for 4-5 minutes until the mixture is light and fluffy.
-Add the vanilla and oil, whisk until the oil is incorporated into the eggs.
+Add the vanilla and slowly drizzle in the oil, whisk until the oil is incorporated into the eggs.

 Add the flour and fold through the egg mixture.